 Powered by Hotels.com

-Sure, it’s a little old-looking, and reviews are mixed but you are going to pay less than other hotels on this list.
+Sure, it’s a little old-looking, and reviews are mixed, but you will pay less than other hotels on this list.

 Tips for Staying in Old Town San Diego Hotels

-In addition to lower prices than you might pay at other San Diego hotels, there are other trip conveniences offered by the location.
+In addition to lower prices than you might pay at other San Diego hotels, the location offers other trip conveniences.

-You’re near public transportation as mentioned already, but also have access to the hop-on, hop-off Old Town Trolley Tours stop in Old Town.
-This popular sightseeing tour can take you to Balboa Park where the San Diego Zoo is located and to places further afield like La Jolla, the Downtown city center, or even Coronado (the stop is in front of Hotel del Coronado).
+As mentioned already, you’re near public transportation but also have access to the hop-on, hop-off Old Town Trolley Tours stop in Old Town.
+This popular sightseeing tour can take you to Balboa Park, where the San Diego Zoo is located, and to places further afield like La Jolla, the Downtown city center, or even Coronado (the stop is in front of Hotel del Coronado).
 It’s an easy place to go carless in San Diego.

 What are your favorite hotels in Old Town San Diego?